lmweber/lmweber.github.io/pages/research_interests.md

 I strongly support modern practices in open science, including -- providing freely available code and data repositories along with all papers to ensure reproducibility of computational analyses; developing freely available and open-source software packages to implement all new statistical methods; collaborative development of software via platforms such as GitHub; and making papers accessible by posting preprints and publishing open access papers.

 These practices have undergone enormous change within the last 10 years -- especially the widespread adoption of preprints in biology through [bioRxiv](https://www.biorxiv.org/).
-I am excited to continue following these developments over the coming years and decades, and will continue to adopt best practices in open science in all my own research work.
+I am excited to continue following these developments over the coming years and decades, and will continue to adopt best practices in open science in my research work.